Author: eilemann@gmail.com

 The implementation of unversioned objects is straight-forward and requires the

-Object::setInstanceData or to implement
+application to implement Object::getInstanceData

 Versioned Objects

-Versioned objects override the method Object::getChangeType to
+Versioned objects override the method Object::getChangeType

 indicate how changes are to be handled.
 They possibly have to implement, in